offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 title: Using AWS IoT to provision an IAM role for home lab devices
 slug: automating-letsencrypt-route53-using-aws-iot
 date: 2021-10-06 23:17:22.563676
-category: homelab
+category: hacking
 tags:
 - aws
 - iot
 - terraform
 - ansible
 - letsencrypt
 - automation
+- certificates
+- route53
 author: Chris Rose
+status: published
 email: offline@offby1.net
 summary: Being a description of the steps I went through to turn my Raspberry Pi devices into IoT things so that I could eventually have them automatically use letsencrypt.
-status: published
 ---
 I'm going to start with a bit of a rambling preamble (pre-ramble?) about what I wanted to achieve, and some of the semi-arbitrary constraints I set for myself.